Level/abstract-level/README.md

 ## Usage

-This module exports an abstract class that should not be instantiated by end users.
-Instead use modules like [`level`](https://github.com/Level/level) that contain a concrete implementation and actual data storage.
+This module exports an abstract class.
+End users should instead use modules like [`level`](https://github.com/Level/level) that export a concrete implementation.
 The purpose of the abstract class is to provide a common interface that looks like this:

 ```js
 // Create a database